sjayawardena/p2-capital-cities-quiz/README.md

 #### Larger Question Bank

-- A much larger bank of countries/cities to be randomly picked for the quiz's 12 questions would give it much more replayability.
+- A much larger bank of countries/cities to be randomly picked for the quiz's 12 questions would give it much more replayability value.

 #### Select Difficulty